pjoshuar/Statistics-with-SAS/README.md

-/*PROC UNIVARIATE provides summary statistics and plots for interval variables. */ /*The ODS statement specifies that only the histogram be displayed.*/ /*  The INSET statement requests summary statistics without having to print out tables.*/
+#PROC UNIVARIATE provides summary statistics and plots for interval variables.#
+#The ODS statement specifies that only the histogram be displayed.#
+#The INSET statement requests summary statistics without having to print out tables.#

 ods select histogram;
 proc univariate data=STAT1.ameshousing3 noprint;